 If Pinterest is on your to-do list for driving traffic to your blog, listen up.

 People do over 2 billion monthly searches on Pinterest.

-Thus, with over 400 million monthly users, Pinterest is a huge traffic source for bloggers in 2021.
+Thus, with over 400 million monthly users, Pinterest is a huge traffic source for bloggers right now.